 If nothing else, MMA competitions laid to rest the stereotypes surrounding martial arts.
 Martial artists were finally able to throw punches and kicks at their discretion without any regard for rules germane to their disciplines.
 The mystique of the black belt, the dim mak (death touch), and the lightning-fast kicks that break dozens of boards is a powerful one, often leading followers to believe the performers are deadly.
 This perception also gives us an unrealistic view of how a real fight unfolds.
 (2011: 317)

 The idea that the martial arts bestow some kind of special power of combat that should only be used in rare circumstances is itself a misunderstanding of martial arts (see Russell 2010).
-Martial arts, from its origin onward, is about displaying fighting technique in real combat, and MMA helped return martial arts to the realistic aspects of combat.
+Martial arts, from its origin onward, is about combat, and MMA helped return martial arts to the realistic aspects of combat at least to some extent.
 Thus, MMA competitions played two key epistemic roles in the development and health of martial arts: (1) they advanced the technical aspects of martial arts, and (2) they helped eradicate epistemic vice from the martial arts community.
 Round 2 clearly goes to early MMA being a craft, leaving the final round to decide the fight.

 The Moral Vice Objection